crashoverride777/swifty-ads/README.md

 # SwiftyAds

-A Swift helper to integrate Ads from AdMob so you can easily show banner, interstitial and rewarded video ads anywhere in your project.
+A Swift helper to integrate Ads from Google AdMob so you can easily show banner, interstitial and rewarded video ads anywhere in your project.

 This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded video ads so they are always ready to show.